cosmo-ray/yirl/README.md

     * timer.h
 * core: engine sources
 * test: unit tests
-* modules: set of basic YIRL modules
+* modules: set of basic YIRL modules, still used a lot, it contain some games too, tiled map parser, and a character generator that use Liberated Pixel Cup sprites
-* games: Might be playable someday
-  * sukeban: aiming to create a J-RPG
-  * LoGH: for Legend of the Galatic Battle will be a great HOMM-like game with space fleet
-  * vapz: vikings again pinapple pizza: https://uso.itch.io/icelandic-viking-vs-pineapple-pizza
-* example:
-  * shooter: old outdated example usefully for testing purpose
-  * snake: example that show how to modify a map in order to implement a snake, module/snake is a modified version of this file
+* games: old crap, on which I don't work anymore
-  * modules: examples of YIRL modules usage
+* example: all examples are outdated
-    * snake: how to use the snake module
-    * sm-reader: how to use sm-reader

 # Contribution